betterscientificsoftware/bssw.io/Articles/Blog/BSSwFellowshipApplicationsOpen2018.md

 #### More information, including on-line application
 - [BSSw Fellowship Program](https://bssw.io/fellowship)
-- Application deadline: Tuesday, October 16, 2018
+- Application deadline: Tuesday, October 16, 2018; this is a firm deadline that will not be extended.

 <!---
 Publish: yes